uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/additional-income.html.md

 [Ignore Employment Expenses [test only]](https://developer.service.hmrc.gov.uk/api-documentation/docs/api/service/individuals-expenses-api/1.0#_ignore-employment-expenses-test-only_put_accordion)

 HMRC will pre-populate the employment information provided by employers.
-The user should check and correct the information, as necessary, prior to crystallisation.
+The user should check and correct the information, as necessary, prior to final declaration.

 **Note:**